 Instructions

 - Preheat oven to 350ºF.
-Line a 9x5" loaf pan with parchment paper, and lightly coat with non-stick cooking spray.In a large bowl, combine mashed banana, eggs, tahini, molasses, maple syrup, butter or oil, and vanilla; whisk well to combine.
+Line a 9×5" loaf pan with parchment paper, and lightly coat with non-stick cooking spray.In a large bowl, combine mashed banana, eggs, tahini, molasses, maple syrup, butter or oil, and vanilla; whisk well to combine.

 - Add almond flour, oat flour, pumpkin pie spice, ginger, baking powder, baking soda, and salt; stir with a wooden spoon or rubber spatula until combined.Pour batter into prepared baking pan.
 Bake loaf for 50 to 55 minutes, or until a toothpick inserted in the center comes out mostly clean.
 Let cool in pan on a wire rack for at least 15 minutes.
-Remove loaf from pan and let cool completely (at least 1 hour).
+Remove loaf from pan and let cool completely (at least 1 to 2 hours).

 Notes